paulamoros/connect_print/README.md

 Some libraries and packages must be installed on the Raspberry to have the system working as:
   - lighttpd as a webserver (you must also configure it)
-  - pandas and plotly to manage the temperature datas and render it
+  - pandas and plotly to manage the temperature data and render it
   - php and javascript to execute the server-parts of the webpages codes
   - other packages may be required, check the error messages to see which ones, I may have forgotten some